 Hooray!
 After what might have been weeks or months of searching, you’ve finally found the perfect mattress.
 You might have found the right kind of bed for your sleep style, but you’re only halfway there in the pursuit of achieving your best sleep ever.
 Next up?
 It’s time to find the perfect mattress foundation.
 No matter the type of bed you’ve purchased, choosing the right foundation for your bed is critical because it helps to maintain the structural integrity of your bed, keeps it comfortable for longer and can even enhance pressure point comfort and spinal support.
 Plus, choosing the wrong type of foundation for your mattress can even lead to voiding the manufacturer warranty, so it’s important to educate yourself.

 Now if you’ve settled on either a latex or memory foam mattress, you’re in luck.
-Finding the right foundation for your latex or memory foam mattress is as simple as following 4 simple rules.
+Finding the right foundation for your latex or memory foam mattress is as simple as following 4 simple guidelines.

 Guideline #1: You don’t actually need a foundation… but you’ll probably want one.